Visa confusion hinders trade, travel in central Africa

 Days before the decision was initially due to take effect on January 1, 2014, Equatorial Guinea blocked it, raising further bureaucratic demands for its implementation.

-“Equatorial Guinea and Gabon believe that they will be flooded by migrants from their more populous neighbors if they open up their borders,” said one Cameroon diplomat.
+“Equatorial Guinea and Gabon believe that they will be flooded by migrants from their more populous neighbours if they open up their borders,” said one Cameroon diplomat.

 Gabon’s minister for foreign affairs said the nation of 1.7 million was committed to the region’s economic integration but security concerns must be addressed.